Shops, restaurants destroyed by fire in Nassau County

 He went on to say that after a trying year due to COVID-19, the town of Hempstead is ready to assist the businesses in any way possible as they rebuild.

-Many of the businesses on Covert Ave. took a hit, bu stayed open, feeding doctors and nurses, and were here for people to get their morning coffee.
-They were just getting their footing back, when the fire devastated the block.
+Many of the businesses on Covert Ave. took a hit, but stayed open, feeding doctors and nurses, and were here for people to get their morning coffee.
+They were just getting their footing back when the fire devastated the block.

 "I used to get my hair cut here, go to Capo every Friday night - it's sad to see people you know them like family, really," says Floral Park resident Doug Spring.